 In contrast, the use of MAP pricing policies is not applicable in Europe, where retailers have the freedom to set the prices of the products they sell without the constraints of MAP.

-You might also want to read What is Price Matching Software: Complete success guide
+You might also want to read Is Grey Market Legal?

 You might also want to read Understanding MAP Price, MSRP, and UPP in Retail Pricing